Autistic Cambodian teen, jailed for online comments, freed

 Autistic Cambodian teen, jailed for online comments, freedNew

-PHNOM PENH, Cambodia (AP) — An autistic Cambodian teenager has been released from prison after serving time for posting comments critical of the government on social media in a case that has attracted global attention.
-Kak Sovannchhay was met by his mother and supporters Wednesday outside the prison.
+PHNOM PENH, Cambodia (AP) — An autistic Cambodian teenager has been released from prison after serving time for posting comments critical of the government on social media in a case that has attracted international attention.
+Kak Sovannchhay was met by his mother and supporters outside the prison.
 He clutched a bouquet of red roses and lilies tightly to his chest and smiled shyly as reporters snapped photos.
-Kak Sovannchhay has been in custody since June when he was arrested for comments he made defending his father, a senior political opposition member, and for sharing Facebook posts criticizing Prime Minister Hun Sen. Rights activists and the U.S. ambassador have said his trial appeared to be politically motivated.
+He had been in custody since June when he was arrested for comments he made defending his father, a senior political opposition member, and for sharing Facebook posts criticizing Prime Minister Hun Sen. Rights activists and the U.S. ambassador have said his trial appeared to be politically motivated.